|By Justin Sondel, Lockport Union-Sun & Journal, N.Y.|

 "There was a huge learning curve for our staff and consumers," she said.

-And during the adjustment period, which lasted the better part of a year, the organization was losing upward of $60,000 a month in funding, all the while receiving little by the way of guidance or funding from the state, Krueger said.
+And during the adjustment period, which lasted the better part of a year, the organization was losing upward of

 "Unfortunately, there was very little funding to help you transition," she said.